daniel-sunyou-li/LJMet-Slimmer-1lepUL/step2/README.md

 ### 3. Update `config.py`
 The remainder of the parameters that should be checked are listed in `config.py` and are necessary to check for each era.
 One would update the `haddPath` to match what was used in `step1` or wherever the `step1hadds` files are stored.
 Then, one can define the path where the `step2` files should be stored.

 The luminosity should be checked as this affects the cross section efficiency calculation.
 One can reference the [luminosity twiki](https://twiki.cern.ch/twiki/bin/view/CMS/TWikiLUM) for recommended luminosity values by era.
+It is also recommended by the Luminosity POG to use the `brilcalc` tool to evaluate the luminosity for each analysis.

+## Running `step2`
+To run `step2`, follow the instructions:

+    python run_step2.py